Android-for-Python/Android-for-Python-Users/README.md

 ### android.ndk

-The current default is 23b.
-You can increase this, but not decrease it.
-Increasing this may create issues.
+The current default is 25b.
+For typical usage don't change this.

 ### android.archs